Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Meisam Ziafar

 Abstract Teaching pragmatic competence has received increasing attention in the fields of second language education, English language teaching (ELT), applied linguistics, and intercultural communication research.
 Despite the fact that a plethora of research has been conducted in the areas of formulaic language, phraseology, pragmatics, speech acts, and translation equivalence, the cross-linguistic relationship between formulaic expressions and their pragmatically unmarked realizations in target languages has not received due attention.
 Drawing on the ideas in articles where the author introduced the concept of translexeme (Ghaemi & Ziafar, 2011; Khatib & Ziafar, 2012), this article elaborates on a theoretical framework centered on the new concepts of translexeme, translex, and allotranslex.
 A translexeme is defined as an abstract cross-linguistic formulaic unit representing the pragmatically and culturally unmarked realization of a communicative function across languages.
 A translex refers to the language-specific realization of a translexeme, whereas an allotranslex represents a contextually conditioned variant realization within the same language.
-Based on a critical review of literature on formulaic language research, interlanguage pragmatics, sociocultural theory, translation studies, phraseology, and communicative competence, this study puts forward the idea that translexemic competence represents a neglected feature of pragmatic competence in second language learning.
+Based on a critical review of literature on formulaic language research, interlanguage pragmatics, sociocultural theory, translation studies, phraseology, and communicative competence, this study puts forward the idea that translexemic competence may represent a neglected feature of pragmatic competence in second language learning.
 The author has attempted to synthesize and discuss the theoretical underpinnings of the proposed framework, introduce the pedagogical implications of translexemic instruction, and propose directions for future empirical research and validation.
-The main argument of this study is that grammatically proficient second language learners frequently experience communicative failure due primarily to their insufficient command of pragmatically sanctioned formulaic correspondences across languages.
+The main argument of this study is that grammatically proficient second language learners frequently experience communicative failure partly because of their insufficient command of pragmatically sanctioned formulaic correspondences across languages.
 Hence, the translexemic framework provides a theoretically integrated model for understanding pragmatics in multilingual communication and language pedagogy.

 Keywords: translexeme, translex, allotranslex, formulaic language, pragmatic competence, interlanguage pragmatics, phraseology, communicative competence, second language acquisition

 1. Introduction Effective communication in a second language requires abilities that extend beyond grammatical and lexical competence alone.
-Language learners are expected to develop the capacity to express themselves through socially, culturally, and pragmatically appropriate language that functions effectively according to contextual demands.
-The growing recognition of this reality gained momentum following Dell Hymes’ conceptualization of communicative competence, which challenged purely structural views of language ability and eventually contributed to the rise of communicative language teaching (Canale & Swain, 1980; Bachman, 1990; Kasper & Rose, 2002).
-Hymes (1972) argued that successful communication involves not only knowing what is grammatically possible but also understanding what is socially appropriate within specific communicative contexts.
-Subsequent models of communicative competence expanded this perspective by incorporating sociolinguistic, discourse, and strategic dimensions (Canale & Swain, 1980).
-Within these evolving frameworks, pragmatic competence gradually assumed a more central role.
-Pragmatic competence has generally been defined as the ability to comprehend and produce language appropriately in relation to sociocultural expectations, contextual constraints, interpersonal relationships, and communicative intentions.
-Second language learners may therefore produce grammatically accurate expressions that nevertheless appear pragmatically marked, socially inappropriate, culturally incongruent, or interactionally unnatural to native speakers.
-This issue has become one of the primary concerns of interlanguage pragmatics, a field investigating how second language learners comprehend, produce, and acquire pragmatic knowledge in additional languages (Kasper & Blum-Kulka, 1993).
-A recurring finding in interlanguage pragmatics research is that grammatically proficient learners frequently experience pragmatic failure.
-As Jenny Thomas (1983) explains, pragmatic failure may occur in two principal forms: pragmalinguistic failure and sociopragmatic failure.
-Pragmalinguistic failure involves the inappropriate use of linguistic forms to convey intended meanings, whereas sociopragmatic failure concerns the inability to interpret or observe sociocultural norms appropriately within communication.
-One major source of such pragmatic difficulty emerges when language learners translate expressions literally from their first language into the target language while neglecting the fact that native speakers often rely on different formulaic sequences to realize similar communicative acts.
-Learners may experience such problems because target language users frequently draw upon distinct formulaic systems shaped by sociocultural convention and interactional norms.
-Consequently, learners who possess substantial grammatical competence may still produce language that sounds pragmatically awkward or culturally marked despite remaining semantically intelligible.
-In many cases, formulaic language may provide an important solution to such difficulties.
-Native speakers rarely construct communicative acts entirely from scratch through conscious grammatical computation.
-Instead, they routinely rely on conventionalized and culturally sanctioned formulaic expressions when expressing sympathy, softening disagreement, refusing invitations, managing politeness, responding to compliments, or organizing discourse.
-Learners who translate such expressions literally from their first language may therefore fail to achieve
+Learners are expected to develop the capacity to express themselves through socially, culturally, and pragmatically appropriate language that functions effectively in relation to contextual demands.
+The recognition of this multidimensional nature of language ability gained momentum following Dell Hymes’ formulation of communicative competence, which challenged purely structural views of language knowledge and contributed to the development of communicative language teaching (Canale & Swain, 1980; Bachman, 1990; Kasper & Rose, 2002).
+Hymes (1972) emphasized that successful communication depends not only on grammatical well-formedness but also on the ability to judge what is socially appropriate in specific communicative contexts.
+Subsequent models of communicative competence expanded this view by incorporating sociolinguistic, discourse, and strategic dimensions (Canale & Swain, 1980).
+Within these frameworks, pragmatic competence gradually gained prominence as a central component.
+Pragmatic competence is generally understood as the ability to comprehend and produce language appropriately in relation to sociocultural expectations, contextual constraints, interpersonal relationships, and communicative intentions.
+As a result, second language learners may produce grammatically accurate utterances that nonetheless appear pragmatically marked, socially inappropriate, culturally incongruent, or interactionally unnatural to target-language users.
+This issue has been extensively investigated within interlanguage pragmatics, a field concerned with how second language learners comprehend, produce, and acquire pragmatic knowledge in additional languages (Kasper & Blum-Kulka, 1993).
+A central finding in this research tradition is that even grammatically proficient learners frequently experience pragmatic failure.
+As Jenny Thomas (1983) explains, pragmatic failure may be divided into two types: pragmalinguistic failure and sociopragmatic failure.
+Pragmalinguistic failure refers to the inappropriate linguistic encoding of intended meanings, while sociopragmatic failure concerns the inability to appropriately assess or conform to sociocultural norms governing communication.
+A major source of pragmatic difficulty arises when learners transfer expressions directly from their first language into the target language without recognizing that native speakers often rely on different formulaic sequences to realize equivalent communicative functions.
+Research in interlanguage pragmatics and speech act realization, particularly the Cross-Cultural Speech Act Realization Project (CCSARP) and subsequent studies on pragmalinguistic mapping, has shown that such differences in realization patterns are systematic and strongly shaped by sociocultural conventions.
+Consequently, learners with substantial grammatical competence may still produce language that sounds pragmatically awkward or culturally marked, despite being semantically comprehensible.
+While the CCSARP framework primarily operationalizes speech act realization strategies at the level of request/response forms, the present model abstracts these realizations into higher-order cross-linguistic pragmatic units (translexemes) that capture systemic correspondences across languages.

-pragmatically natural communication because communicative appropriateness often depends on selecting formulaic realizations that are culturally expected within particular discourse communities.
-This issue reveals the need for a theoretical framework capable of explaining how formulaic sequences function across languages as pragmatically sanctioned realizations of communicative intentions.
+In many cases, formulaic language offers a key resource for addressing such difficulties.
+Native speakers rarely construct communicative acts entirely through on-the-spot grammatical computation.
+Instead, they frequently rely on conventionalized formulaic expressions when performing acts such as expressing sympathy, softening disagreement, refusing invitations, managing politeness, responding to compliments, or organizing discourse.
+Learners who translate such expressions literally from their first language may therefore fail to achieve pragmatically natural communication, since communicative appropriateness often depends on selecting formulaic realizations that are culturally conventional within specific discourse communities.
+This observation highlights the need for theoretical models that explain how formulaic sequences operate across languages as pragmatically sanctioned realizations of communicative intentions.
 Formulaic language has consequently become a major focus of research in applied linguistics and second language acquisition.
-According to Wray (2002), formulaic sequences consist of stretches of language that are processed and retrieved holistically rather than analytically generated word by word.
+According to Wray (2002), formulaic sequences consist of stretches of language that are processed and retrieved holistically rather than being generated word by word through grammatical rules.
 Collocations, lexical bundles, idioms, routines, conversational formulas, discourse markers, and institutionalized utterances all constitute examples of formulaic language.
-Research findings have consistently demonstrated that formulaic language significantly facilitates fluent communication, native-like proficiency, discourse organization, pragmatic appropriateness, processing efficiency, and interactional competence (Nattinger & DeCarrico, 1992; Schmitt, 2004; Wood, 2010; Zavialova, 2023).
-Native speakers frequently rely on extensive repertoires of formulaic expressions in both spoken and written communication, whereas grammatically proficient second language learners without access to such repertoires often risk producing language that appears unnatural or interactionally marked.
-Given the current state of research, the significant role of formulaic language in facilitating effective communication becomes readily apparent, particularly in enabling learners to comprehend language more efficiently and produce more natural, socially acceptable, and readily comprehensible expressions for native speakers.
-Formulaic competence has consequently received growing recognition as a central dimension of communicative competence.
-Although earlier models often assigned formulaic language a relatively marginal role compared to grammatical, sociolinguistic, discourse, and strategic competence (Canale & Swain, 1980), more recent scholarship has emphasized the critical importance of formulaic competence in authentic language use.
-Celce-Murcia’s (2007) model of communicative competence, for example, highlights formulaic competence as a major component working in harmony with interactional competence and sociocultural competence to facilitate natural communication through reliance on conventionalized and socially situated expressions rather than exclusively analytically generated language.
-Formulaic language facilitates access to conversational routines, politeness strategies, discourse markers, interactional patterns, and institutionalized expressions essential for effective communication.
-Interactional and sociocultural competence may therefore be exercised more naturally through the use of pragmatically sanctioned formulaic expressions.
-Consequently, learners who lack formulaic competence may experience pragmatic difficulty, interactional awkwardness, and sociocultural markedness even when their grammatical competence appears advanced.
-Despite the substantial body of scholarship examining the acquisition, processing, and pedagogy of formulaic language, comparatively limited attention has been devoted to the cross-linguistic pragmatics of formulaic equivalence.
-What has remained relatively underexplored in interlanguage pragmatics research is learners’ ability to employ target-language formulaic expressions in pragmatically and culturally unmarked ways across languages.
-More specifically,
+Research has consistently demonstrated that formulaic language contributes significantly to fluent communication, native-like proficiency, discourse organization, pragmatic appropriateness, processing efficiency, and interactional competence (Nattinger & DeCarrico, 1992; Schmitt, 2004; Wood, 2010; Zavialova, 2023).
+Native speakers typically rely on extensive repertoires of such expressions in both spoken and written discourse, whereas learners without comparable access may produce language that appears less natural or interactionally marked.
+Given this body of research, the importance of formulaic language in communication is widely recognized, particularly in enabling learners to process language more efficiently and produce expressions that are more natural, socially appropriate, and comprehensible to native speakers.
+Formulaic competence has therefore come to be regarded as a central dimension of communicative competence.
+Although earlier models often assigned formulaic language a secondary role relative to grammatical, sociolinguistic, discourse, and strategic competence (Canale & Swain, 1980), more recent scholarship has emphasized its fundamental role in authentic language use.
+For instance, Celce-Murcia’s (2007) model of communicative competence highlights formulaic competence as an essential component operating alongside interactional and sociocultural competence, enabling natural communication through conventionalized and socially situated expressions rather than exclusively analytically generated language.
+Formulaic language provides access to conversational routines, politeness strategies, discourse markers, interactional patterns, and institutionalized expressions that are essential for effective communication.
+As a result, interactional and sociocultural competence are often realized more naturally through formulaic resources.
+Consequently, learners who lack sufficient formulaic competence may experience pragmatic difficulty, interactional awkwardness, and sociocultural markedness even when their grammatical competence is advanced.

 2. Existing Theoretical Traditions Relevant to Translexemic Theory